zydric/zydric/README.md

 I'm a **2nd-year Information Technology student**.
 I like to code, learn new technologies, and build projects.

 ## About me
-- 🔭 I’m currently working on *School Projects*
+- 🔭 I’m currently working on *School Project - Mobile App*
 - 🌱 I’m currently learning **Javascript**
 - 🎯 Aspiring **Fullstack Developer**